 - Address bar of File Explorer

 Open the Start menu.
-Enter regedit, and you will see the Registry Editor app in the search results.
+Enter regedit, and you will find the Registry Editor app in the search results.

-Click it and then click Yes in the User Account Control pop-up.
+Click it and then click Yes in the User Account Control pop-up window.

 Go to C: > Windows folder and double-click the regedit file.
 In the UAC pop-up, click the Yes button.

-Follow the steps below to create a Registry Editor shortcut on your Windows 10 desktop or File Explorer.
+Follow the steps below to make a Registry Editor shortcut on your Windows 10 desktop or File Explorer.

-Right-click on the empty area of the desktop or File Explorer.
+Right-click on the blank area of the desktop or File Explorer.
 Move the mouse over “New” in the context menu.
 Click on “Shortcut.”

 Click on the button “Next.”